Modbus-Monitor/docs/docs/guides/android-sheets-addon.md

 - Secure audit history, revision tracking, and export (XLSX / CSV / PDF)
 - Immediate use of Google Sheets formulas, charts, pivot tables, and Apps Script automation

-### FAQ: Why Only Private Authenticated Sheets?

-??? question "Why are only private Google Sheets supported?"
-    Public "anyone with the link can edit" sheets were deprecated for several reasons:
-    - Data integrity risks (unauthorized edits or deletions)
-    - Privacy and compliance requirements in industrial environments
-    - No reliable per-user audit trail on public edit links
-    - Stronger security via token-based authenticated access and revocation

-    Each write uses your authenticated Google account token.
-Share the sheet explicitly with Viewer or Editor roles for controlled collaboration.
-For dashboards, keep edit access limited and grant View-only to broader audiences.

 Typical architecture: multiple local Modbus RTU or TCP nodes + BLE peripherals → Android app polling & row assembly → OAuth token exchange → append via Sheets API → cloud spreadsheet for analysis and collaboration.